Public Broadcasting Act of 1967: Legislative history

 On April 11, 1967, the Senate Subcommittee on Communications held their hearing on the Public Broadcasting Act of 1967.
-In the proceedings of the hearing, all of the witnesses who appeared voiced their support for the general purposes of the bill, and the majority supported the passage of the legislation as it was currently drafted.
+In the proceedings of the hearing, all of the witnesses who appeared voiced their support for the general purposes of the bill, and the majority supported the passage of the legislation as it was then drafted.
 The majority of witnesses' testimonies focused on providing the legislators with information about how the CPB should operate in regards to specific topics related to the witnesses' fields of expertise, but not necessarily ideas or suggestions that warranted the addition, removal, or editing of any of the bill's provisions.
-Some voiced concern over the government involvement in the operations of the would-be Corporation for Public Broadcasting, worrying that the provisions of the bill that established the apolitical nature of the corporation were not strong enough.
+Some voiced concern over the government involvement in the operations of the would-be Corporation for Public Broadcasting, worrying that the provisions of the bill which established the CPB's apolitical nature were not strong enough.
 Several other witnesses whose backgrounds were in the commercial broadcasting industry urged the committee to authorize the immediate use of satellite technology by the CPB.

-The debate of the bill on the Senate floor was mostly in favor of the passage of the bill as passed by committee with a few amendments which aligned with the original intent of the bill; however, the same was not the case in the House.
-On the House floor during debate, an amendment proposed by Samuel L. Devine would have removed Title II, the establishment of the CPB, from the bill but divide $5 million equally amongst all noncommercial broadcasting stations.
+The debate of the bill on the Senate floor was mostly in favor of the passage of the bill as passed by committee with a few amendments which aligned with the original intent of the bill; however, the same was not the case in the House of Representative.
+On the House floor during debate, an amendment proposed by Republican Samuel L. Devine (OH-12) would have removed Title II, which provided for the establishment of the CPB, from the bill, and instead divide $5 million equally amongst all noncommercial broadcasting stations.
 The amendment was defeated by a roll-call vote of 167-194.
 A similar amendment proposed by Albert Watson simply deleted Title II and was likewise rejected with a teller vote of 111-120.
 Both rejected bill-killing amendments were supported by a coalition of Southern Democrats and Republicans.